A complete head to head comparison for two HSBC account options for business: HSBC Kinetic vs Business Account, discover which is better for you.

 A cheaper, more convenient solution is to use Wise.
-Open a Wise Business account and you’ll only pay tiny, transparent fees to pay clients and suppliers overseas.
+Open a Wise Business account and you’ll only pay tiny, transparent fees to get paid by clients and to pay suppliers overseas.
 Better still, you’ll always get the real, mid-market exchange rate.

-Wise is a great option for partnership businesses of all kinds, as it comes with a Wise Business debit Mastercard and seamless integration with accounting software such as Xero and Quickbooks.
+Wise Business is a great option for partnership businesses of all kinds, as it comes with a Wise Business debit card and seamless integration with accounting software such as Xero and Quickbooks.

 So, that’s it – all you need to know about partnership bank accounts.
 We’ve covered who legally needs to have one and the benefits on offer.
 Plus, alternatives for certain transactions, such as using Wise to save money on international payments.

 As to whether it’s the right choice for your partnership business, it’s completely up to you.
 But in most cases, a dedicated business account makes everything from accounting to cashflow management so much easier – not to mention completing your annual tax return.